cloud-design-dev/tech-lab-demos/docs/getting-started/overview.md

 The lab is designed to be self-paced with guided instruction.
 Each step builds upon the previous one, so it's important to complete them in order.

 **Next Steps:**

-1. [Complete Registration](registration.md) - Get your group assignment
-2. [Review Prerequisites](prerequisites.md) - Ensure you have everything needed
+1. [Review Prerequisites](prerequisites.md) - Ensure you have everything needed
-3. [Start the Lab Sessions](../lab-sessions/overview.md) - Begin your OpenShift journey!
+2. [Start the Lab Sessions](../lab-sessions/overview.md) - Begin your OpenShift journey!

 ---